jakebuhite/maze-generator-solver/README.md

 ```

 ### Collecting Data
-To collect data, ensure that `dataCollection()` is uncommented in `main.py`.
+To collect data, ensure that `dataCollection()` is uncommented in `main.py` and `main()` is commented (and the opposite for generating mazes).
 This program utilizes *memory-profiler* to gather the peak memory usage during maze generation and solving. *timeit* is used to determine the time each algorithm takes to execute.
 The metrics gathered when running this program can be modified in `metrics.py`.